DafiNMaulana/sport-event-landing-page/README.md

 ``First of all I want to apologize if my English is bad because I am here speaking with the help of a google translator``

-This project is an bootstrap template that I created based on the inspiration I got from one of the tutorials on youtube
+This project is a landing page that i created because in that time i was bored and then i create this template by using framework bootstrap 5

 <p align="right">(<a href="#top">back to top</a>)</p>